 Cracks can be divided into three types.
 Multiple cracks and non-impact (stress) cracks generally cannot be repaired, while some single cracks are repairable if they meet certain criteria:

 A single crack is one extended break.
 This is far and away the most common type of crack that we see on our customers' vehicles.
 Single cracks originate from an initial impact on the windshield.

 A multiple crack is multiple extended breaks that may or may not be connected.
 Multiple cracks may be caused by the same initial impact, or by separate impacts at the same or different times.

 Non-Impact (Stress) Crack

 A non-impact or stress crack is not caused by object damage but from structural issues with the vehicle's frame or body.
-Common on crashed vehicles, these cracks generally extend to the windshield frame.
+Common after crashes, these generally extend to the windshield frame.